CHOKED 2020

 ANURAG KASHYAP

-A film or a book on an event that took place in the recent past must have a plot with a bang.
+A film or a book on an event that took place in the recent past must have a plot with a bang to gain eyeballs.
 A realistic portrayal showing humdrum lives runs the risk of coming across as a documentary or a news report.
-We have lived through the tough times of demonetisation, when we had our dull existential problems to deal with.
+We have lived through the tough times of demonetization, when we all had our dull existential problems to deal with.

-The film works as a Tele-film, but would have been a drag on larger screens.
+The film works as a Telefilm but would have been a drag on larger screens.
 It rushes through the climax, where nothing actually happens.
-There is no chemistry between Sayemi Kher and Roshan Matthew, which is probably the point.
+There is no chemistry between Saiyami Kher and Roshan Matthew, which is probably the point.
 It is only Kher who impresses with her portrayal of an overworked, harried, bored wife.
-Roshan Matthew is easy on the eye, but doesn’t emote well.
-Anurag is sharper with his criticism of Modi in his tweets.
+Roshan Matthew is easy on the eye but doesn’t emote well.
+Anurag is sharper with his criticism of Modi in his tweets than he is in the film.
 He has not really opened up in the film.
 A dialogue or two do hit bull’s eye, but that’s about it.

 Disappointed?
 Not really.
 That Kashyap is past his prime is by now obvious.
 One just wishes he does not get too cautious.